Korobiftj/Average-Daily-Wage-Rates-for-Men-in-Rural-India-2022-23/README.md

 This repository provides data and analysis on the average daily wage rates for construction workers (men) in rural India for the financial year 2022-23.
 The data includes year-over-year percentage growth rates, offering valuable insights into the economic conditions and labor market trends across different regions.

-## Repository Structure

-- **data/**: Contains the raw data file.
-  - `Average_Daily_Wage_2022-23.xlsx`: Excel file with wage data.
-- **scripts/**: Python scripts used for data processing and analysis.
-  - `data_analysis.py`: Script for cleaning data and performing analysis.
-- **notebooks/**: Jupyter notebooks for interactive data analysis and visualization.
-  - `Wage_Analysis.ipynb`: Notebook containing detailed analysis and plots.
-- **README.md**: This file, providing an overview and usage instructions.

 ## Data Description